 One of the reasons we were willing to take on such a short stay is just how easy it is to get into central Paris from the airport.
 Obviously, there are all the usual options (taxi, private shuttle, bus, friend who owes you a big favour) but for us, and most backpackers, the metro is the perfect solution.
 10 euro per person is a bit steeper than normal for a metro ticket but it takes you straight from the terminal (take a left outside the baggage terminal and follow the signs near 2E to RER B, platforms 11-12) directly through the centre of the city.
 In our case, we didn’t even have to change.
 Get off at the 14th stop (Luxembourg), walk 4 blocks and there we were, at Hotel de Suez.

-This classic old hotel was a great deal, less than 100 euro right in the heart of the Latin Quarter.
+This classic old hotel was a great deal, less than 100 euro right in the heart of the Latin Quarter, one of the most famous of the 20 arrondissements in this already famous city.
 Sure, it’s not shoestring-India-cheap or anything like that, but for downtown Paris one must raise the bar slightly.

 As always, I like to stress the advantages of booking ahead.
 In these days of loyalty discounts and free cancellation, it simply doesn’t make sense to leave your hotel/apartment to chance at the last minute.
 Plus, any time you spend searching for a room is time not spent enjoying the sights.
 Usually the further ahead you book the better deal you’ll get.
 We use mainly Booking.com, as we did in with Hotel de Suez, and AirBnB, and the ability to search for places using their maps is perfect if you’re like us and focus on location first and foremost.
 Depending on the length of stay, apartments are an economical choice if you don’t mind having a few meals in.